Quantum Invariants and Fiberedness: Introduction

 \begin{conjecture} A knot $K$ is nice if and only if it is fibered. \end{conjecture}

-For the `only if' part, we note that no inversion data have been found for non-fibered knots.
+For the `only if' part of the conjecture, we note that no inversion data have been found for non-fibered knots.
 We expect that the $F_K$ of non-fibered knots is an infinite series in both $x$ and $q$ with integer coefficients \cite{GPV,GPPV,Park20}.
 However, for a knot to be nice, each $x$-coefficient of $F_K$ must be a Laurent polynomial in $q$.
-For example, the knot $K=12n_{801}$ is `close' to being fibered, in the sense that its Alexander polynomial is monic with degree equal to the genus of $K$; but the first coefficient of (a natural candidate for) its $F_K$ series is infinite:
+For example, the knot $K=12n_{801}$ is `close' to being fibered, in the sense that its Alexander polynomial is monic with degree equal to the genus of $K$; but the first coefficient $f_0(q)$ of (a natural candidate for) its $F_K$ invariant is the infinite series

+Other interesting examples are the fibered knot $12n_{148}$ and the non-fibered knot $13n_{1533}$.
+While both knots have the same Alexander polynomial, only $12n_{148}$ is nice.